andrewdangelo/SocketProgramming/README.md

 - Manage idle connections on the server.

 ### Files Provided
-- `Client_Multi.c`: Contains the client code with placeholders for you to fill in.
+- `lab_client.c`: Contains the client code with placeholders for you to fill in.
-- `Server_Multi.c`: Contains the server code with placeholders for you to fill in.
+- `lab_server.c`: Contains the server code with placeholders for you to fill in.

-For detailed instructions on the C lab, refer to the `README_C.md` file.
+For detailed instructions on the C lab, refer to the `C/README.md` file.

 ## Conclusion